Geoff Chappell - Software Analyst

 |4th Argument||size of loader parameter extension;

 The LOADER_BLOCK_MISMATCH bug check can occur in version 6.1 and higher.
-It replaces one case of the much older MISMATCHED_HAL.
+It replaces one case that version 6.0 added to the much older MISMATCHED_HAL.

-Microsoft’s documentation in the Windows Driver Kit (WDK) for Windows 7, dated June 2009, and in the contemporaneous Debugging Tools for Windows, is completely wrong about the arguments, presumably as a cut-and-paste error from documentation of MISMATCHED_HAL.
+Microsoft’s documentation in the Windows Driver Kit (WDK) for Windows 7, dated June 2009, and in the contemporaneous Debugging Tools for Windows, is completely wrong about the arguments, apparently as a cut-and-paste error from documentation of MISMATCHED_HAL.
+The parameters are still wrong ten years later, on 25th December 2019, in Microsoft’s online documentation Bug Check 0x0100: LOADER_BLOCK_MISMATCH.